 FBI study shows that the incidence of 'active shooter' events increased significantly from 1 incident in 2000 to 17 in 2013 with a peak of 26 in 2010.
 The latest FBI data indicates that there were 20 active shooter incidents in both 2014 and 2015.
 Most of these shootings have occurred in workplaces and educational facilities.
 Others have occurred in public places, such as shopping malls, restaurants, community centres and places of worship, as well as military and government properties.

 Be vigilant to the possibility of gun crime in all parts of the United States.
-No matter where you intend to travel, you should do some research on which local areas or suburbs may be less safe – check travel guides and seek local advice such as from your hotel reception or tour guide.
+No matter where you intend to travel, do some research on which local areas or suburbs may be less safe – check travel guides and seek local advice such as from your hotel reception or tour guide.
 For those living in the United States, familiarise yourself with emergency evacuation and 'active shooter' drills.

 Be aware that it can be legal in many US states for their US citizen resident members of the public to openly carry certain firearms in public.